-When a pyramid is built a folder of files is created in the same folder where the LAS dataset is stored.
-The naming convention for the pyramid folder is the .lasd name plus the suffix ..slas.
+When a pyramid is built, a folder of files is created in the same folder where the LAS dataset is stored.
+The naming convention for the pyramid folder is the .lasd name plus the suffix .slas.
 A LAS dataset pyramid works only on a LAS dataset and not individual LAS or zLAS files.
-When a pyramid is made for a dataset it's version number is increased and can't be opened or used by older software (earlier than ArcGIS Pro 2.6).
-This can be remedied by making a version of the dataset without a pyramid; *.lasd files are small and easy to make.
-Alternately, you can revert as LAS dataset back to it's earlier version by using the LAS dataset properties dialog to delete the pyramid.
+When a pyramid is made for a dataset, its version number is increased and can't be opened or used by older software (earlier than ArcGIS Pro 2.6).
+You can remedy this by making a version of the dataset without a pyramid; *.lasd files are small and easy to make.
+Alternately, you can revert a LAS dataset back to its earlier version by using the LAS dataset properties dialog box to delete the pyramid.

 Pyramid selection methods

 The LAS dataset pyramid partitions space into cubes—small cubes for more foreground rendering and large cubes for background rendering.
 Each cube references a point, which is a level-of-detail biasing that controls the influence of the visual experience in a 3D space.
 Pyramid bias types or selection methods allow control over how lower level-of-detail points get selected and displayed.